penberg/agent-datakit/MANUAL.md

 ### Filesystem Interception

-AgentOS uses [Hermit](https://github.com/facebookexperimental/hermit), a deterministic execution sandbox that intercepts all system calls.
-When a program running inside AgentOS attempts filesystem operations on `/agent/*`, AgentOS:
+AgentFS uses [Hermit](https://github.com/facebookexperimental/hermit), a deterministic execution sandbox that intercepts all system calls.
+When a program running inside AgentFS attempts filesystem operations on `/agent/*`, AgentFS:

 1. **Intercepts** the system call (open, read, write, etc.)
 2. **Translates** the path to a SQLite query